-Vegetarian Lasagna Soup with Whole Wheat Pasta
+Vegetarian Lasagna Soup (VIDEO)

 This vegetarian lasagna soup is creamy, comforting and packed full of vegetables.
 It’s all made in one pot and is the perfect soup for a cold day.

 As soon as I shared my lasagna soup recipe with turkey Italian sausage, I knew I wanted to create a vegetarian version.
 I wanted it to remind me of Stouffer’s vegetarian lasagna which is one of my guilty pleasures.
 (What?!
 It’s tasty.
 I can’t help it.)

 The creamy base with the pasta and all those vegetables is just irresistible to me.
 This soup hits all those notes and it’s WAY better for you and easier to make.

 Okay, maybe not easier to make (it’s a frozen lasagna, after all), but this vegetarian lasagna soup is quicker to make.
 It comes together in about 30 minutes and it’s full of fresh and flavorful vegetables.
 Mushrooms!
 Spinach!
 Bell peppers!
 Onions!
 Zucchini!
 Summer squash!
 Carrots!

 Vegetarian lasagna soup is a vegetable lover’s dream come true.
 It’s warm, cozy, and comforting and the perfect thing to add to your soup repertoire.
 I used whole wheat noodles and half and half (instead of heavy cream) so it won’t break the calorie bank, either.
 My favorite part?
 The dollop of cheesy goodness on top – a mixture of parmesan, ricotta, and mozzarella.
 Thank goodness for cheese, ya know?